-shall ever be placed in a position of

-unqualified authority over any of the

-of this Warranty; a strong stand against the creation of unqualified authority at any point in our Conference structure.
+None of the Conference members shall ever be placed in a position of unqualified authority over any of the others.
+This principle is discussed earlier in Concept Four, but it is so important we have made it the subject of this Warranty; a strong stand against the creation of unqualified authority at any point in our Conference structure.